SAP/ai-sdk-js/packages/orchestration/README.md

   'path/to/orchestration-config.json',
   'utf-8'
 );
-// Or alternatively, you can also provide the JSON configuration as a plain string in the code directly.
+// Alternatively, you can provide the JSON configuration as a plain string in the code directly.
 // const jsonConfig = 'YOUR_JSON_CONFIG'

 const response = await new OrchestrationClient(jsonConfig).chatCompletion();